shrutiiaroraaa/shrutiiaroraaa/README.md

 - [What Are Codedamn Playgrounds?](https://happycoding17.hashnode.dev/what-are-codedamn-playgrounds)

 ## 🙌 MY EXPERIENCES
-- 👯 Founder at Hashteq
+- 👯 Founder at DevRelo
-- ⚡ Front-End Developer at Locgfx
+- ⚡ Developer Relations at Permissionless
-- 🔭 Technology Evangelist at Hack2skill
 - 🎬 Podcast Host at Atypical Tuesday